witchessabath/mkdocs/docs/Docker.md

 - traefik.http.routers.paperless.tls.certresolver=cloudflare #enter the name of the certificate resolver configured in traefik.yml
 ```
 !!! note
-    Be careful about the backticks: I originally used single quotes instead of backticks for the 'Host' label, and ran into an error (called "invalid rune" in Go)
+    Be careful about the backticks: I originally used single quotes instead of backticks for the 'Host' label, and ran into an error (called 'invalid rune' in Go)

 Note that the containers must be in the same Docker network as the Traefik container.
 For non-Docker containers or services I didn't attach labels to (like Portainer), I configured it like this: